Non-preferential origin of goods and rules of origin

 Photo by 童 彤 on Unsplash

-There is no international definition of Origin, although a distinction is made between two systems: preferential and non-preferential.
-In the case of preferential Origin, everything is based on bilateral or multilateral agreements.
-In the case of non-preferential Origin each country applies its own rules, although within some regional economic unions the non-preferential rules are harmonized for all the Member States of the Union concerned.
+There is no international definition of origin of goods, although a distinction is made between two systems: preferential and non-preferential.
+In the case of preferential origin, everything is based mainly on bilateral or multilateral agreements.
+In the case of non-preferential origin, each country applies its own rules, although within some regional economic unions the non-preferential rules are harmonised for all the member states of the Union concerned.

 The country of origin must not be confused with the country of provenance (i.e., the last country that the goods passed through).
-The purpose of rules of origin is to determine the “nationality” of a good.
-The determination of the country of origin is, alongside tariff classification and Customs valuation, an essential factor for establishing the amount of the Customs duties and taxes payable.
-The origin of a good will also determine, where appropriate, the application of any trade policy measures (quotas, anti-dumping duties, trade embargoes…).
+The purpose of rules of origin is to determine the 'economic nationality' of a good.
+The determination of the country of origin is, alongside tariff classification and customs valuation, an essential factor for establishing the amount of the customs duties and taxes payable.
+The origin of a good will also determine, where appropriate, the application of any trade policy measures (quotas, anti-dumping duties, trade embargoes, etc.).

 - Market: Global